MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 SVCB-optional clients SHOULD issue in parallel any other DNS queries that might be needed for connection establishment.
-SVCB-optional clients SHALL append an alternative endpoint consisting of the final value of $QNAME, the authority endpoint's port number, and no SvcParams, and MAY append the authority endpoint.
+SVCB-optional clients SHALL append an alternative endpoint consisting of the final value of $QNAME, the authority endpoint's port number, and no SvcParams, to be attempted before falling back to non-SVCB connection modes.

 Some important optimizations are discussed in {{optimizations}}
 to avoid additional latency in comparison to ordinary AAAA/A lookups.